madarasibalazs/Projects/Spotify_project/README.md

  * Debugger is active!
  * Debugger PIN: 124-147-038
 ```
 * Since you are not logged into any Spotify account at the moment, the app will redirect you to Spotify's official login page.
-For the duration of the project, I will allow you use my Premium Spotify Account, so you can properly use the functionalities (some functionalites might be limited in a free Spotify account just like in the Spotify application).
-After I have received feedback from the project I will change my password for privacy reasons.
-(See more about this at the "Help" section, please read that before starting to look around in my project)
-* **BEFORE** logging into my account, please make sure that the "Remember me" button above login button is **OFF**.
+* **BEFORE** logging into the free account provided below, please make sure that the "Remember me" button above login button is **OFF**.
 This is important, because if you leave that option on, it will not clear the session properly (API constraints, I could not do anything about it) and can cause problems.
-* Use one of the login information I provided, because the application I am making is in "Development Mode", therefore only those users can log into who I added to my app on the Developer Dashboard.
+* Use the login information I provided, because the application I am making is in "Development Mode", therefore only those users can log into who I added to my app on the Spotify Developer Dashboard.
+* The Spotify account I have provided below is a free one, which I have been not using, therefore the UI will be simple and some of the information will not appear, as the account has not been used.
+If you would like to use you own account, please open an issue where you write me your email and I will add you to the allowed users.

-## The login data:
+## The login data for the free account:
-- email: m.balazs0813@gmail.com
-- password: Spotifyplsletmein13

-If you want to try my application with a **free account**, I also made a test account:
 - email: madarasi.balazs04@gmail.com
 - password: Testpassword123

 ## Functionalities

-- To see what I was planning to implement, please see my proposal, which was submitted in a Teams assignment, but I will also make a small description down below.
-- I have implemented almost all of the features that I wrote in my proposal.
-There are 2 features that I could not:
-  1. "Deleting playlists" feature and the reason is that there is no endpoint for it using the API.
-  2. "A method where you can get the users followed artists, and you could also follow and unfollow users" feature and the reason is that it is not user-friendly:

-It is not possible to search users based on their usernames, therefore I could not implement the part where the user can look up other users and follow them or get the searched users' followed artists.
-Searching other users is only possible with the user's ID, which is either generated by Spotify and is not something you can guess, or it is the users' display name.
-The problem is, that it varies and there no way to determine that the user I want to look up (let's say my friend) has his/her display name as his ID or a generated one.
-To see the IDs, start my application and click on the "Check log-in times and other information" part, which displays the IDs as well

 **The exact functionalities and where to find them:**
 - **Database part**: "Check log-in times and other information" and "Look at statistics about my app's users" links on the homepage.
 In the first link, you can see what is stored in my database.
   - *Note:* I wanted to add more to my database part, but in the Spotify API documentation, in most endpoints it is said that "Spotify content may not be downloaded".
 Therefore, I could not extend my database.
 - **Networking part**: The whole communication process with the Spotify API.
 Ensuring that the requests are correctly sent, getting the data and extracting the data that is presentable and useful.
 - **Creating playlists**: Create a new playlist link on the homepage.
 - **Editing playlists**: "See your playlists" links, where you can view all of your playlists and edit the ones that you "own" (made).
-This incluced adding and deleting tracks, editing thr title, description and the public status of the playlist.
+This incluced adding and deleting tracks, editing the title, description and the public status of the playlist.
   - *Note:* When editing a playlist, it might take some time for the information to update in my application.
 I do not know exactly why, but e.g., if you update the description of the playlist it could take up to 2-3 minutes for the description to update.
-- **Getting another user's public playlist**s: Since there is no (easy) way to search for users, I made it possible for the users to search for playlists, look at the tracks in them and follow those playlists, which will be in their library along with their own playlists.
+- **Getting another user's public playlists**: Users can search for playlists, look at the tracks in them and follow those playlists, which will be in their library along with their own playlists.
 - **Get Spotify catalog information about albums, artists, playlists, tracks, shows or episodes**: "Search" link in the homepage.
 - **Display a user’s profile information**: "View your profile" link.
 This displays general information about your profile.
 This is also the way to see your top items.
 - **Get the top items (artists and tracks) of the user**: "View your profile" link and then "View your top items" link.
 This will display your top 10 tracks and artists.